murderhotel/murderhotel.github.io/index.md

 Murder Hotel aims to be the base for a suite of similar, yet different bite sized games that can be purchased at lower price points, individually.
 Moreover, their short length and single-session play length allow this type of game to fit into a busy schedule much easier that an expensive, heavy AAA game would at a considerably lower price point.
 PC VR users do presumably have money to spend, but 5 AAA games can easily surpass the price of a headset while not offering much variety.

+## Key Metrics

+## Cost Structure
+Product cost: hardware (fixed)
+Service cost: software licenses (fixed), server maintenance (fixed), art & audio outsourcing (variable, need-based) Product line cost: publisher commission
+Customer cost: product returns (variable), physical deluxe editions (fixed)

+## Revenue Streams
+Transaction-based revenue: the games will be sold premium, at a price point around 15€ in order to keep the "risk" of buying another game low and encouraging customers to return to our games repeatedly, while still feeling that their spending is minimal.